natgo/wt-wiki-scraper/wikitext-transpiled/ground/Maus.md

 * Very difficult to immobilize, due to extremely thick track skirts
 * Powerful 128 mm cannon and rounds
 * Secondary 75 mm coaxial cannon is surprisingly effective when using HEAT rounds
+* Has commander sights, useful for looking around without moving the turret

 '''Cons:'''